MalakhFuller/5-VM-Home-SOC-Lab/README.md

 ## Phase 2: Attack Simulation and Detection — *paused on purpose*

 Phase 2 is the offensive half: run real attacks against the domain and catch them in the SIEM.
 It's deliberately on hold, and the reason is a resequencing call I'd make again.
-Before I start hunting attacks, I'm widening the lens — standing up a second SIEM (Splunk) alongside Wazuh and a passive Suricata sensor on the wire, so I'm watching from both the endpoint *and* the network at once instead of trusting a single vantage point.
-Detecting an attack you can't see isn't detection, and I'd rather build the better instrument first than run the exercises half-blind.
+Before I start hunting attacks, I'm widening the lens — standing up a second SIEM (Splunk) alongside Wazuh and a passive Suricata sensor on the wire, so I'm watching from both the endpoint *and* the network at once instead of trusting a single source.

 Further, I built the original lab on Wazuh, but I keep seeing Splunk in job specifications for SOC roles.
 I want hands-on experience with the tools and processes that Recruiters care about.
 I have limits, in that I don't have access to the funds to build a full enterprise enviornment to play with.
 That said, I want to see what I *can* do within my limits.